Space Shuttle: Crew compartment

 The mid-deck contained the crew equipment storage, sleeping area, galley, medical equipment, and hygiene stations for the crew.
 The crew used modular lockers to store equipment that could be scaled depending on their needs, as well as permanently installed floor compartments.
 The mid-deck contained a port-side hatch that the crew used for entry and exit while on Earth.

 Airlock

-Additionally, each orbiter was originally installed with an internal airlock in the mid-deck.
+The airlock is a structure installed to allow movement between two spaces with different gas components, conditions, or pressures.
+Continuing on the mid-deck structure, each orbiter was originally installed with an internal airlock in the mid-deck.
 The internal airlock was installed as an external airlock in the payload bay on Discovery, Atlantis, and Endeavour to improve docking with Mir and the ISS, along with the Orbiter Docking System.
 The airlock module can be fitted in the mid-bay, or connected to it but in the payload bay.
 With an internal cylindrical volume of 1.60 m diameter and 2.11 m in length, it can hold two suited astronauts.
-It has two 'D' shaped hatchways 1.02 m long (diameter), and 0.91 m wide.
+It has two D-shaped hatchways 1.02 m long (diameter), and 0.91 m wide.